-Olivia continued her education in 2014 at the University of Texas at Austin where she received her M.M. in Composition, studying composition with Yevgeniy Sharlat, Dan Welcher, Donald Grantham, Russell Pinkston, and viola with John Largess.
+Olivia continued her education in 2014 at the University of Texas at Austin where she received her M.M. in Composition, studying composition with Yevgeniy Sharlat, Donald Grantham, Russell Pinkston, Dan Welcher, and viola with John Largess, violist of the Miró Quartet.
 In Austin, Olivia had the opportunity to perform as principal violist with the University of Texas at Austin New Music Ensemble, concertmaster and soloist of the University of Texas Early Music Ensemble, and section violist with the Round Rock Symphony.
-She was a founding (and current) member of the ensemble, prismatx, a group whose mission it is to combine visual arts with new music, collaborating with living artists.
+She was a founding (and current) member of the prismatx ensemble, a group whose mission is to combine visual arts with new music, collaborating with living artists.

 Check out upcoming events, along with notable recent and past events, collaborations, and more in which Davis has been part or featured by visiting the Events page above.